RFC-ACDP-0007

 9. If the registry serves any non-public contexts, read_authentication_methods MUST be non-empty (RFC-ACDP-0008 §6.2). (value, cross-field)

 A consumer encountering a capabilities document that fails any of the checks above MUST NOT proceed with the operation that required fetching capabilities (publish, retrieval, cross-registry resolution).
 Implementations SHOULD surface the failing check to operators so the registry can be corrected.
-The conformance fixtures caps-001..006 (schemas/conformance/caps-001-valid-minimal.json through caps-006-extra-top-level-field.json) pin representative positive and negative payloads for the checklist.
+The conformance fixtures caps-001..007 (schemas/conformance/caps-001-valid-minimal.json through caps-007-max-publish-per-minute.json) plus (0.3.0) idem-007 pin representative positive and negative payloads for the checklist.

 3.5.1 Implementer note: validate capabilities at server construction time